 where is an amplitude scaling factor in order to conform to the transmit power specified in [5, TS38.213], and is the antenna port.
 Baseband signal generation shall be done according to clause 5.3 using the parameters in Table 6.3.3.1-1 or Table 6.3.3.1-2 with given by Table 6.3.3.2-1.

 Random access preambles can only be transmitted in the time resources given by the higher-layer parameter PRACHConfigurationIndex according to Table 6.3.3.2-2 depends on FR1 or FR2 and the spectrum type as defined in [TS38.101].
+The start of the random access preamble shall be aligned with the start of the corresponding OFDM symbols as indicated by higher layer at the UE by assuming NTA = 0.

 Random access preambles can only be transmitted in the frequency resources given by parameter prach-FDM.
 The PRACH frequency resources are numbered in increasing order from 0 to prach-FDM -1 within the initial active uplink bandwidth part, starting from the lowest frequency.